Kuba46/BMSTU-Windowed-Table/README.md

 ## Requirements

-To run this project, you need to have the following dependencies installed:
+To run this project, follow these steps:

 ### 1. Python
 - Python 3.6 or higher is required.
 You can download the latest version of Python from [here](https://www.python.org/downloads/).